mrRosset/Symbian-Archive/index.md

 ## Thanks

-An immense thanks to freaks_r_us who collected and archived a lot of ressources.
+An immense thanks to freaks_r_us who collected and archived a lot of resources.
 He/she also saved a lot of community collected tools.
 I hope to eventually store everything here.
 [Link to the archive](https://www.mediafire.com/folder/79jhy594xb3uk/Symbian_Development)

 The second huge thanks is to Artjom Vejsel, who host on his [personal website](https://akawolf.org/) a full mirror of the Symbian Foundation Wiki and of the Symbian Mercurial Repository.